hliutongco/mod4-retake-notes/README.md

          ListItem
 ```

-* The bottom levels (e.g. ListItem) are more likely to be presentational components
+* The bottom levels (e.g. ListItem) are more likely to be functional/presentational components

 ## The Container
 * Considering the structure shown above, the container often acts as a middle man between the form and the list